DimtheQuiet21/READMEMAKER/README.md

 N/A

 ## Deployed Website
-Link to Alan Lee's READMEMaker: https://github.com/DimtheQuiet21/READMEMAKER
+Link to Alan Lee's GitHub Repository: https://github.com/DimtheQuiet21/READMEMAKER Link to VIDEO of Alan Lee's Readmemaker: https://youtu.be/OV3SQ5hjwyo
 ![Screenshot of READMEMaker](./assets/screenshot.png)

 ## Questions?
-Link to Alan Lee's GitHub Repository: https://github.com/DimtheQuiet21/READMEMAKER Link to VIDEO of Alan Lee's Readmemaker: https://youtu.be/OV3SQ5hjwyo Please Contact Alan Lee at aflee227@gmail.com if you have additional questions.
+Please Contact Alan Lee at aflee227@gmail.com if you have additional questions.

 ## Contributing